-The thought and design that goes into this festival is mind-blowing, and at 35,000 people it’s not as overwhelming or as much of a trek as some bigger festivals.
+The thought and design that goes into this festival is mind-blowing!
+However, at 35,000 people it’s not as overwhelming or as much of a trek as some bigger festivals.

-Headlining this year are George Ezra, Snow Patrol, Underworld, Lana Del Ray, Primal Scream and Slaves and don’t miss the cute pink sheep who have become mascots of the festival.
+Previous headliners include, George Ezra, Snow Patrol, Mumford and Sons, Nick Cave, Primal Scream and Slaves.
+Don’t miss the cute pink sheep who have become mascots of the festival.

-Aside from the music on offer are comedy shows, theatre, lightshows, discussions/talks, poetry and you can eve partake in some paddle boarding, lake swimming and wellness and holistic treatments.
+Aside from the music on offer are comedy shows, theatre, light shows, discussions/talks and poetry.
+In addition, you can even partake in some paddleboarding, lake swimming and wellness and holistic treatments.

-For us this festival gets your creative juices flowing and there’s always something inspiring or just plain old-fashioned FUN going on!
+For us this festival gets your creative juices flowing.
+There’s always something inspiring or just plain old-fashioned FUN going on!